Silicon nitride based integrated photonic circuit to control a cold-atom source

-In this paper we demonstrate for the first time the operation of PZT at MHz speed while at the same time reaching extinction ratios up to 50~dB on a silicon nitride based photonic integrated circuit.
-This unique photonic integrated circuit allows, to route, switch on and off, and temporally shape the output of the laser beams.
-It brings together all the optical functions necessary for cooling, pumping and imaging in a volume of $2\times 2 \times 0.1$~cm$^3 \approx 4 \times 10^{-4}$~L which is several orders of magnitude smaller compared to an optical bench of 4.3~L \cite{hello_miniaturized_2025} or an entire free space optical table of 600~L \cite{DupontNivet2025}.
-The integration of the PIC allows us to load $7\times 10^7$ atoms at a temperature of 270~$\mu$K in around 100~s in a 3DMOT.
+In this paper, we demonstrate for the first time the operation of PZT switches responding on a $\approx$~1~$\mu$s time scale while also reaching extinction ratios up to 50 dB using a Si$_3$N$_4$ based PIC.
+This unique PIC allows, to route, switch on and off, and temporally shape the output of the laser beams.
+The high extinction ratio allows us to switch the MOT beams during a TOF measurement without significantly disturbing the cloud.
+It brings together all the optical functions for cooling, pumping and imaging in a volume of $2\times 2 \times 0.1$~cm$^3 \approx 4 \cdot10^{-4}$~L which is several orders of magnitude smaller compared to an optical bench of 4.4~L \cite{hello_miniaturized_2025} or a free space optical table of 600~L \cite{DupontNivet2025}.
+Operated with the PIC, the setup can load up to $7\times 10^7$ atoms in the 3DMOT at 270~$\mu$K in $\sim$100~s.
 The atom number and loading rate are lower than what is obtained in \cite{hello_miniaturized_2025} ($2.5\times 10^8$) with 2 times more laser power for the 3DMOT and 5 times more for the 2DMOT.
-The obtained numbers can be enhanced by increasing the input power inside the two chips.
-Those numbers open up a pathway for an atom chip clock with a $10^{-13}$ relative stability \cite{DupontNivet2025, Szmuk2015} and would allow on-chip acceleration sensitivity of 1~$\mu$g \cite{DupontNivet2014}.
-The demonstrated volume reduction of the optical system paves the way to a chip-based sensor for inertial navigation of moving platforms.
-Further developments will be to integrate the beam collimators on the chip and emit light beams with a diameter of 1~cm from a grating coupler, which are positioned such that three beams intersect each other at 90 degrees.
-Integrating such a system would provide an entirely on-chip and in fiber integrated optical system for the atomic cloud.
+The obtained numbers can be enhanced by increasing the input power inside the PIC.
+Increasing the atom number up to $10^8$ is a prerequisite for an on atom-chip clock with a $10^{-13}$ relative stability \cite{DupontNivet2025, Szmuk2015} or an on atom-chip accelerometer with a 1~$\mu$g sensitivity \cite{DupontNivet2014}.
+The demonstrated volume reduction of the optical system paves the way to a chip-based sensor for inertial navigation.
+Further developments will be to integrate the beam collimators on a chip \cite{isichenko_photonic_2023,blumenthal_enabling_2024,huang_compact_2025,nshii_surface-patterned_2013} and emit light beams with a diameter of 1~cm from a grating coupler, which are positioned such that three beams create a MOT.
+Integrating such a system would provide an entirely on-chip and in-fiber integrated optical system for the atomic cloud control.

 \widetext \makeatletter {S\arabic{equation}} {S\arabic{figure}}